benschlup/exam_correction_simulation/README.md

 ### Ben Schlup (ben.schlup@schlup.com)

 ---
-This configuration of a Hybrid Intelligent System can used used with [hi_simulator](https://github.com/benschlup/hi_simulator) to evaluate behaviour and performance of varying Hybrind Intelligent System designs.
+This configuration of a Hybrid Intelligent System can used used with [hi_simulator](https://github.com/benschlup/hi_simulator) to evaluate behaviour and performance of varying Hybrid Intelligent System designs.